 So, why do we use WordPress?
 To understand that, we must look at some of the history behind how it came to be, and why it became so popular so fast.

 Before the days of Content Management Systems (otherwise known as CMS), editing websites was a cumbersome job for most customers.
-It was better left in the hands of developers, who knew their way around the different coding languages necessary to code websites, and thus, doing updates.
+It was better left in the hands of developers.
+This was because developers knew their way around the different coding languages necessary to code websites, and thus, making updates.
 CMS systems changed all that, however, with their ease of use and slashing the cost of website development.
 Now, people outside of the Web Development field now had the tools to update their websites on their own, since CMS systems allow users to log into the website, and are greeted with a very user-friendly interface that easily allows anyone, from executives to marketing, to update the website.

 Blogging was becoming a popular way to share opinions and thoughts back in early 2000, and there became a market need to have a system that anyone could update without the need of a skilled Web Developer.
 Thus, the predecessor of WordPress was created, which was known as ‘b2’ or ‘cafelog’.
 During the same year, due to b2’s success, WordPress was developed and released as a free download to work with any MySQL database, a type of database that, at the time, was rather common to use.
 Due to this move, and because of the time efficiency that came with using the software, administration in businesses were able to change their websites quickly and efficiently.

-WordPress was somewhat unique at the time for being ‘open source’, which meant that independent developers could create applications and themes for the blogging platform to add to it, not just the team behind the creation of WordPress itself.
+WordPress was somewhat unique at the time for being ‘open source’, which meant that independent developers could create applications and themes for the blogging platform to add to it.
 This meant that anyone who wanted to create something unique for their site, could do as much, and also share it publicly for others to use.

 The most popular plugins for WordPress are as follows:

 Akismet – A checker for blog comments to erase spam messages.